ghapsara/guruhhapsara.dev/src/content/2021-04-18/index.md

 ## Tiering

-This was like bringing new variants of runners like introducing new iphone models with bigger screens, bigger batteries and low end modes with smaller sizes and less pixels which come with a cheaper price in order to bring the sort of accessibility to all levels of markets.
+This was like bringing new variants of runners like introducing new iphone models with bigger screens, bigger batteries and low end modes with smaller sizes and less pixels which come with a cheaper price to bring the sort of accessibility to all different levels of markets.

 The initial idea was to address intensive resource consuming jobs which deserved runners with high resource specifications and also have economic environmental friendly runners for low resource jobs.